pelican-plugins/seo/README.md

 <meta property="og:description" content=":description:" />
 <meta property="og:image" content=":image:" />
 ```
-`:title:`, `:description:`, `:image:`: As Open Graph requires shorten version of these element to be used as efficiently as possible, you can write dedicated Open Graph content in specific file metadata:
+`:title:`, `:description:`, `:image:`: If you need to optimize your social links, you can write dedicated Open Graph content as described below in the file metadata:

 ```
 og_title: Specific title for Open Graph